jeremytammik/RevitLookup/Readme.md

 - [Download](https://github.com/jeremytammik/RevitLookup/releases/latest) and run MSI file.
 - Single-user installation is for one user only and does not require administrator rights.
-- Multi-user installation requires administrator rights and is installed for all users
+- Multi-user installation requires administrator rights and is installed for all users.

 ## Contributing